NPrescott/quiescent/README.rst

 Development, Testing
 ~~~~~~~~~~~~~~~~~~~~

-The project contains unittests which are runnable using the ``unittest`` module
+The project contains some unittests which are runnable using the ``setup.py``
-from the standard library.
+command and require no additional dependencies or configuration.

 ::

-   $ python -m unittest discover
+   $ python setup.py -q test
    ..................
    ----------------------------------------------------------------------
-   Ran 18 tests in 0.020s
+   Ran 18 tests in 0.018s

    OK